lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >Lipid bilayers encapsulating homochiral Leu-Leu, Leu-Gly and Leu-Ser dipeptides grew to larger sizes and were more stable to salt-induced flocculation than those encapsulating heterochiral dipeptides, which led to leaky vesicles.
 This provides a selection mechanism for homochirality in vesicle-bound dipeptides.

+\[H6\] Katla, S.K., Lin, C. and Pérez-Mercader, J. (2025). '[**Self-reproduction as an autonomous process of growth and reorganization in fully abiotic, artificial and synthetic cells**](https://www.pnas.org/doi/10.1073/pnas.2412514122)'. *Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.*, 122(22), e2412514122, doi:10.1073/pnas.2412514122.

+>Abiotic vesicles were created in water from a mixture of 1) PEG terminated with a hydrophobic chain transfer agent (an amphiphile), 2) monomers such as acrylonitrile (photopolymerisable to form block copolymers with PEG), 3) zinc tetraphenylporphyrin (a photocatalyst), in the presence of visible light.
+This represents a far-from-equilibrium system with robust dynamics.
+The polymers assemble into micelles enclosing the reactive monomers.
+These vesicles evolve in time through feedback between polymerisation, degradation and chemiosmotic gradients, resulting in self-reproduction.
+As vesicles grow, they polymerise their contents, leading to their partial release and their reproduction into new vesicles, exhibiting a loose form of heritable variation, competitive exclusion and Darwinian selection.

 ---

 ## SYNTHETIC BIOLOGY